liatrio/autogov-workflows/README.md

 #### `.github/actions/build-image/action.yaml`

 - `subject-name` (required, string, default: 'ghcr.io/${{ github.repository }}'): Subject name as it should appear in the attestation.
-- `use-low-perms` (optional, boolean, default: false): Enables / Disables push to registry for the composite action; more for demo purposes.
 - `github-token` (optional, string, default: ''): The GitHub token set throughout the reuseable workflow including the composite (build) action.

 #### `.github/actions/build-blob/action.yaml`